Review and road test of the Hyundai IONIQ Plug-In

 Cost of Ownership

 The IONIQ Plug-in model's engine, a 1.6 GDI direct-injection petrol four-cylinder unit with a class-leading thermal efficiency rating of 40%, is a good place to start in the design of this car.
-In combination with the 61PS electric motor powered by a 8.9 kWh lithium-ion polymer battery, it makes possible a CO2 emission reading of up to 26g/km.
-The combined cycle fuel return is supposed to be around 130mpg, though as with any plug-in model, you can take that reading with a pinch of salt.
+In combination with the 61PS electric motor powered by a 8.9 kWh lithium-ion polymer battery, it makes possible a CO2 emission reading of up to 26g/km (NEDC).
+The combined cycle fuel return is supposed to be 247.8mpg (WLTP), though as with any plug-in model, you can take that reading with a pinch of salt.
 The important thing though, is that the government believes it, hence the low BIK tax liabilities this IONIQ Plug-in model will deliver for you.
-As for the NEDC-rated 39-mile driving range potential, well that's significantly further than you can go in other rival Plug-in models.
+As for the WLTP-rated 32-mile driving range potential, well that's a little further than you can go in other rival Plug-in models.
 A pricier Prius Plug-in, for example, offers a rated 30-mile range.
-Charging an IONIQ Plug-in Hybrid takes 2hours 15mins using a 3.3 kW AC charger.
+Charging an IONIQ Plug-in Hybrid takes 2hours 15mins using a 7kW wallbox charger.

 Finally, let's talk warranties.
 Most modern cars come only with an unimpressive three year/60,000 deal.
 With this IONIQ, in contrast, a much more complete peace of mind package comes as standard thanks to one of the best customer assurance plans in the industry.
 The Five Year Triple Care warranty includes five years of mechanical cover with no mileage limit, annual vehicle health checks and roadside assistance.